joggrdocs/joggr-templates/templates/onboarding-guide.md

 ## The Basics

-There are some basics, such as accessing email and slack or company-wide policies that all employees and contractors need to get started, the following sections provide you the ability to get access, find documentation and other important tidbits.
+There are some basics, such as accessing email and Slack or company-wide policies that all employees and contractors need to get started, the following sections provide you the ability to get access, find documentation, and other important tidbits.

 ### Access